jellyfin-archive/jellyfin-blog/content/posts/packaging-updates.md

 Luckily, today they are all completed.
 In this post, I'll detail the changes as well as what the entail for our users.

 For a brief TL;DR: for most users of our stable releases, not much will change, and you will upgrade to 10.6.0 as you always have.
-For anyone using night lies for testing, advanced setups, or who are just curious - read on!
+For anyone using nightlies for testing, advanced setups, or who are just curious - read on!

 <!--more-->